nhorro/well_documented_jupyter_testcases/README.md

 **Requirmenents for well documented testcases**

-- Automation.
+- Automation and CI integration.
-- Summary of passing and failing testcases.
+- Summary of passing and failing testcases XUnit or similar, HTML report, CI.
-- Clear explanation of what is going on.
+- Clear explanation of what is going on: tables, plots, text, packet formats, references, etc.
 - Reduce effort of setting up an environment and writing additional code when debugging.
+That is, the testcase should be a program that can be used with minor modifications to advance in the debugging.

 The following methods are compared: